freesewing/freesewing/markdown/dev/howtos/code/hide-paths/en.md

 paths = {}
 ```

-as the `paths` object is more than a pojo (plain old javascript object)
+as the `paths` object is more than a pojo (plain old JavaScript object)
 </Warning>

 <Tip>